tethysplatform/tethys/docs/installation/production/overview.rst

 Tethys Portal is a Django web application with the `Django Channels app <https://channels.readthedocs.io/en/latest/>`_ installed, which makes it an `Asynchronous Server Gateway Interface (ASGI) <https://asgi.readthedocs.io/en/latest/>`_ application.
 As such, it requires an ASGI server to host it.

 In this guide you will host Tethys Portal using the `Daphne <https://github.com/django/daphne>`_ ASGI server with `NGINX <https://www.nginx.com/resources/wiki/>`_ acting as the primary HTTP server (see: `Example Setups <https://channels.readthedocs.io/en/latest/deploying.html#example-setups>`_).
 All incoming HTTP traffic will be handled by NGINX which will route most of it to Daphne.
-Daphne in turn be hosting the Tethys Portal.
-The response will be returned up the change through Daphne to NGINX and back to the client.
+Daphne in turn will be hosting the Tethys Portal.
+The response will be returned up the chain through Daphne to NGINX and back to the client.
 The NGINX server will handle requests for static files directly for efficiency.

 .. figure:: ./images/tethys_production_diagram.png
     :width: 800px
     :align: center

 Daphne can and should be configured to run multiple processes.
 The default configuration will create 4 Daphne processes for example.
-To make managing the Daphne processes and NGINX process more manageable, `Supervisor <http://supervisord.org/>`_ will be used to allow all five processes to started, stopped, and restarted with a singled command.
+To make managing the Daphne processes and NGINX process more manageable, `Supervisor <http://supervisord.org/>`_ will be used to allow all five processes to be started, stopped, and restarted with a single command.

 NGINX
 -----